BALTOPS: BALTOPS 2015 (43rd)

-17 countries took part in BALTOPS which starts on 5 June until 20 June.
+17 countries took part in BALTOPS which started on 5 June and lasted till 20 June.
 Allied participation demonstrates NATO's resolve to defend the Baltic region, and will hone the ability of Allies and partners to work together.

 Participants include Belgium, Canada, Denmark, Estonia, Finland, France, Germany, Georgia, Latvia, Lithuania, the Netherlands, Norway, Poland, Sweden, Turkey, the United Kingdom, and the United States.